wbrefvem/summit2016-ose-cicd/README.md

 **NOTE:**

-* You can login to the workstation/lab environment by:
+* You can login to the workstation/lab environment:
 `ssh rhpds_login_id@oselab-GUID.oslab.opentlc.com`
-* If you haven't already, you can add your ssh key on the [opentlc site](https://www.opentlc.com/account ).
+* If you haven't already, you need to add your ssh key to the [opentlc site](https://www.opentlc.com/account ).